-The EOS Rebel T7 or EOS 2000D is an upgrade from the EOS Rebel T6/EOS 1300D.
-This is an entry-level DSLR with a low price point, making it an ideal solution to step into not just the DSLR world, but also with Canon themselves.
+The Canon EOS Rebel T7, or EOS 2000D, is an upgrade from the EOS Rebel T6/EOS 1300D.
+This is an entry-level DSLR with a low price point, making it an ideal solution to step into not just the DSLR world, but also with Canon.
 Being an entry-level camera, the feature set is much reduced, but is it still worth the money giving you the flavor of something better for the price.

 This doesn’t mean you’re getting antiquated technology per se.
-There’s Wi-Fi and NFC connectivity, but you have to expect more basic features at this price point.
-The changes on this camera are minor compared to the previous model inside, with the outside being the same layout of buttons and dials.
-A good thing for Canon users, making it easier to jump from one model to another.
+There’s WiFi and NFC connectivity, but you have to expect more basic features at this price point.
+The changes on the Canon EOS Rebel T7 are minor compared to the previous model inside, with the outside being the same layout of buttons and dials.
+This is a good thing for Canon users, making it easier to jump from one model to another.

 The body has a very plastic feel, slightly smaller in dimensions from its higher end siblings, but still enough front grip to keep your hands around the thing.
 A nice feature would be to adopt the graphical interface from the Rebel T7i, but it’s still simple to follow things with the in-camera feature guide.
 It’s also a shame there is no tilting screen or touchscreen facilities, but you can’t have everything.

 The Canon EOS Rebel T7 keeps the now dated nine-point AF system as found in the EOS Rebel T6.
 This will mean that the focusing will be very center weighted and start to become more sluggish in lower light.
 This is due to a single cross-type sensor in the center of the AF points.
 Live view really slows things down with autofocus to the extent that you simply use the optical viewfinder.
 This, in a strange way, works as a benefit since, as a beginner, you steer towards the viewfinder and its readouts being the majority of your regular shooting experience anyway.